Suremphaa

-The reign
+Reign

 The king, though a capable administrator, preferred pleasures to the affairs of the state.
 The administration was looked after by Bakatial Gendhela Borbarua, renamed Kirti Chandra Borbarua after the Manipur expedition (see below).
 Kirti Chandra was an overbearing person, disliked by the other nobles; there were attempts to assassinate him.
 He learned that the Chakaripheti Buranji in Numali Borgohain's possession attributed a low and non-Ahom origin to him.
 To extinguish a future challenge to his position, he had all the Buranjis collected under the Swargadeo's orders and scrutinized for this reference.
 Many Buranji's were destroyed during this exercise.
-But, the people, in general, enjoyed peace and prosperity.
-There was internal order and immunity from external aggression.
-But, this prosperity had also brought in a lack of discipline, senior officers refused to go on active service and the overbearing Borbarua made the matter worse.
-The people were divided in sectarian lines influenced by priests and preachers.

-During his reign, in 1758 there was a conflict with the Dafla because of raids by them on the plains people near Ghiladhari.
-As a punishment forts were erected in the frontiers and the Daflas were prohibited from entering the plains.
-But later an agreement was made with the Daflas which allowed them to collect paddy and payment of cowries from the people living in along the foot of the hills on condition of their refraining from any acts of aggression.

-In July 1765, it was found necessary to take similar punitive measures against the Mikirs.
-The Ahom army entered the hills via Chapanala, and the Kopili and Jamuna rivers took the Mikirs by surprise.
-The defeated Mikirs then came with tributes and begged forgiveness.

-In November 1765, Rajeswar Singha sent an envoy to summon to his presence the Kachari King Sandhikari, but the latter refused to receive the messenger.
-On hearing this the king dispatched the army led by the Borbarua to Raha.
-This had the desired effect and the Kachari king came and made his submission.
-During this visit the Kachari king was accompanied by Raja Jai Singh of Manipur, who had taken shelter with him, owing to the invasion of Manipur by the Burmese.

 Expedition to Manipur

 Later, Jai Singh of Manipur made a personal appeal to Rajeswar Singha in his court to help him drive out the Burmese from his kingdom.
-Rajeswar Singha consulted his ministers and sent an army consisting of mul and dewal paiks in 1765 commanded by Haranath Senapati Phukan to Manipur directly over the hills south of Charaideo to reinstate Jai Singh.
+Rajeswar Singha consulted his ministers and sent an army consisting of mul and dewal paiks in 1765 commanded by Duara Haranath Bitarual Phukan as the Senapati Phukan (Commander) to Manipur directly over the hills south of Charaideo to reinstate Jai Singh.
 But the jungle was extremely dense so the work of clearing a road was laborious and time-consuming.
 The troops suffered great hardship, lack of food and many died from raiding Naga tribesmen and snake bites.
 The king ordered the return of the army.
 This unsuccessful expedition came to be known as the Lotakota ron (War of the Creepers).